Skip to main content

 • For a VPC CIDR of 172.31.0.0/16, you should enter the specific IP of your ECS task

-• To find the exact IP of your task, go to ECS > Clusters > [Your Cluster] > Services > [Service Name] > Tasks tab > Select your task > Configuration section > Private IP
+• To find the exact IP of your task, go to ECS > Clusters > [Your Cluster] > Services > [Service Name] > Tasks tab > Select your task (click on it) > Configuration section > Private IP

 • Click "Include as pending below"